 Sentinel-1 InSAR (Beta) Products

 Sentinel-1 Interferogram (BETA) products are prototype Level 2 NISAR-Format interferometric products produced using the ARIA Science Data System under development for the NASA-ISRO Synthetic Aperture Radar (NISAR) mission.
-The creation, discovery, and distribution of these products is to inform the NISAR mission team of possible cloud-based processing and data management solutions.
+The creation, discovery, and distribution of these products are to inform the NISAR mission team of possible cloud-based processing and data management solutions.
 As such, these prototype products are not part of the ASF long-term archive and may become unavailable at any time as new SAR interferometric processing and delivery methods are explored.

 Legacy InSAR Services